San Marcos Growers LogoSan Marcos Growers

 We also grow the similar and related to Aloe lutescens Aloe lutescens, which is found further to the north and has the bicolored flowers but is a clump forming plant with yellow green foliage with a narrower inflorescence and it blooms here in Santa Barbara in mid spring, a bit later than A. wickensii.

-This information about Aloe wickensii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe wickensii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]